March 6, 2020

 You can change your DNS server if clearing the cache does not work.
 By default, your computer runs on the server that comes from the internet provider or your router.
 Yet, this server address can cause DNS issues.
 To avoid this issue, people like to use OpenDNS or Google DNS for better connection speed and reliability.
 The following steps will help change your DNS server:

 This solution is a more in-depth version of clearing the DNS cache.
 The steps are also similar to the previous one.
 If you are using Windows open Command Prompt as administrator and enter the following commands:

 ipconfig/release ipconfig/all ipconfig/flushdns ipconfig/renew netsh int ip set dns netsh winsock reset

 You need to input these commands one at a time and make sure that you press enter after doing each of them.
 People use this process to renew their IP address and reset the Winsock program in their computer.
 Resetting Winsock is useful because it is responsible for controlling requests from internet applications – and you may want to do so once in a while.

 Google Chrome is one the of web browsers that allow users to try out unofficially released features.
 Since the features are still under development, not all of them run smoothly on some devices.
 Sometimes these features can even mess up the connection.

 DNS_PROBE_FINISHED_NXDOMAIN is a common yet tricky problem for Google Chrome users.
 In this article, we only talk about some of the causes and ways of solving them.
-We really appreciate further discussion, so if you know any other related issues and how to fix them please leave a comment below.
+We appreciate all further discussion, so if you know any other related issues and how to fix them, please leave a comment below.